sghosh89/WP2/DATA/README.txt

 	For our analysis, we considered annual abundance timeseries (1979-2019) for a total of 1,826 communities: birds (n=1,246) and fish (n=580).
 Data for other taxa were not sufficient enough to carry out the structural equation modeling.
-	A metadata summary for those 1,826 communities	is provided as a csv file.
+	A metadata summary for those 1,826 communities	is provided as "metadata1826_summary.csv" file.

 For climate data: see folders "CHELSA_v2", "wrangled_env_data".